 Don’t let its small size make you think it’s lacking anything.
 It isn’t!
-While YOU have to be the one to set your own criteria of must-haves in a camera but here was my basic list (in no particular order), which the XT-1 handily nailed, hands-down.
+While only you can set the criteria of “must-haves” in your next camera, here was my basic list (in no particular order), which the XT-2 handily nailed, hands-down.

 - Knob/button-driven vs. menu-driven… intuitively laid out